 An auction house featuring regular monthly sales and outdoor events,including a café and small museum.

 Housed in a timbered 15th Century building within the Cathedral Quarter, Harding House Gallery provides a unique and exciting place for artists to exhibit their work.

-COMING SOON - Work is underway to mark the sacrifice of around 25,000 World War II aircrew that lost their lives whilst flying out of Lincolnshire, by erecting the International Bomber Command Centre on the top of Canwick Hill, in Lincoln.
+COMING SEPTEMBER 2015 - Work is underway to mark the sacrifice of around 25,000 World War II aircrew that lost their lives whilst flying out of Lincolnshire, by erecting the International Bomber Command Centre on the top of Canwick Hill, in Lincoln.

 England's oldest surviving tank is on display in the Museum of Lincolnshire Life.